git-adithyanair/cs130-group-project/backend/API_DOC.md

 {
   "items": [
     {
       "id": "[int, id of the item]",
       "requested_by": "[int, id of user that requested item]", "request_id": "[int, id of request]",
       "name": "[string, name of item]",
       "quantity_type": "[item_quantity_type, type of quantity (e.g. oz, lbs)]",
-      "quantity":  "[float, quantity associated with item type]", "preferred_brand":  "[string, brand of item, not required]", "image":  "[string, image for item, not required]", "found":  "[bool, true if found, else false]", "extra_notes":  "[string, notes for shopper]",
+      "quantity": "[float, quantity associated with item type]", "preferred_brand": "[string, brand of item, not required]", "image": "[string, image for item, not required]", "found": "[bool, true if found, else false]", "extra_notes": "[string, notes for shopper]"
     }
   ]
 }
 ```